-Ethereum fell short just about $100 of hitting its all-time-high in January 2021 since 2018.
+Ethereum hit its all-time high of $4,891.70 on November 16th 2021 and it's currently trading under the $4000 mark.
 Ethereum poses many advantages over other conventional cryptocurrencies such as Bitcoin and rival currency Litecoin.
 It’s been widely adopted by companies and startups as a method of transaction and trading of things beyond cryptocurrencies.

 Many people are curious about what Ethereum really is, where it all began, and how to invest in it considering its recent blow-up.
 It is also necessary to remember the dangers of investment and the ability to mine it and develop your own wealth off of Ether.